- Pulsed Lasers and LEDs

 Note that fiber coupling does always lead to a loss in optical output power.
 The typical coupling efficiencies for elliptical laser diode beam shapes is 40 % for single mode and 80 % for multi-mode.
 The typical coupling efficiencies for fiber amplified laser beam shapes is 60% for single mode and 80 % for multi-mode in the visible/NIR range.
 At 355 nm the coupling efficiency in a single mode is typically of 50 %.
 Below 350 nm no fiber coupling is offered at the moment.

-A collimator at the fiber output can also be provided upon request.
+An optional collimator at the fiber output can also be provided upon request.

 |Possible fiber types||Typical coupling efficiency